vishaltak/gitlab-development-kit/doc/configuration.md

 This file contains all possible settings with example values.
 Note that these values may not be the default that GDK will use.

-If you want to check which settings are in place, you can run `rake dump_config`, which will print all applied settings in a YAML structure.
+If you want to check which settings are in place, you can run `rake dump_config`, which prints all applied settings in a YAML structure.

 #### Run GitLab and GitLab FOSS concurrently